Help! I have tried EVERYTHING to get rid of my acne, but nothing ever worked for me! Am I going to stay like this forever?

-Chances are you won’t ever experience them, however, if you feel like you cannot take the drug because it is giving you unbearable side-effects, you can always stop the treatment and opt for something milder instead.
+Chances are you won’t ever experience them, however, if you feel like you cannot take the drug because it gives you unbearable side effects, you can always stop the treatment and opt for something milder instead.

 Can Accutane Damage Your Liver?

 While Accutane can’t damage your liver long term if you have never had issues with liver functions before, it may still cause liver enzymes and lipids to become slightly elevated.